euwbah/MuseLang/README.md

 #Syntax

 Syntax is mainly split into two types
-- Pattern Syntax - A non-extensible pattern-returning literal
+- Core.Pattern Syntax - A non-extensible pattern-returning literal
 - Main Syntax - Something that looks like lisp, but is actually an OOP.

-##Pattern Syntax:
+##Core.Pattern Syntax:
-###Generic Pattern Syntax:
+###Generic Core.Pattern Syntax:
 These encapsulate both NotePatterns and ParamPatterns.
 -